 - Anything that needs a lot of money every quickly.

-Having private insurance will also mitigate some of the worst impacts of things going wrong.
+Private insurance will also mitigate some of the worst impacts of going wrong.

 - Life insurance covers you when life ends.